rhall-pivotal/tas-strategic-initiatives-site/README.md

 ## How we test it

 - Running [WATs](https://github.com/cloudfoundry/wats)
-- Job current configured with `skip_cert_verify`, if you don't do this the tests above will fail and the Rep won't be able to talk to Garden
+- Job currently configured with `skip_cert_verify`, if you don't do this the tests above will fail and the Rep won't be able to talk to Garden

-## What's the catch???

-- SSH is problematic (you can't for now).
-You need to Remote Desktop if you want to get on the Cells
-  - To allow remote desktop connectivity you have to edit a registry setting